curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 | ---------- | -------- | ----- |
 | 65c4928a-4bab-11ed-bd06-0242ac120002 | john.doe@company.com | john.doe@company.com |

-Webauthn keys are stored in a `devices` table, and a simplified form of the data is shown below.\
+WebAuthn keys are stored in a `devices` table, and a simplified form of the data is shown below.\
-Multiple Webauthn keys can be registered, and they are all linked to the same identity.
+Multiple WebAuthn keys can be registered, and they are all linked to the same identity.

 | account_id | device_id | type | publicKey |
 | ---------- | --------- | ---- | --------- |